AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-send-topics-for-review.md

 1. In the **Assign To** drop-down field, select the reviewers to whom you want to send the topics for review.

     You can assign a review task to individual users of the project or to user groups.
-Note that you can assign a review task to individual users only when you are a part of the project's administrator group, else you will only see the user groups in the Assign To field.
+Note that you can assign a review task to individual users only when you are a part of the project's administrator group, else you will only view the user groups in the Assign To field.

     >[!NOTE]
     >
     > Review workflow is project-specific.
 When you create projects, you add the team members to the project and assign them to groups.
 So when you select the project here, you get to choose the members who are a part of that project.
-For more information about projects, see [Create a DITA project](authoring-create-dita-project.md#).
+For more information about projects, view [Create a DITA project](authoring-create-dita-project.md#).

 1. Enter a **Description** for the task.